-Mount Vernon residents enjoy one of the shortest commute from Westchester to New York City, if you catch an express train from Mt Vernon West, you can be in midtown Manhattan in 26 minutes!
+Mount Vernon residents enjoy one of the shortest commutes from Westchester to New York City, if you catch an express train from Mt Vernon West, you can be in midtown Manhattan in 26 minutes!
 If you catch the train from the Fleetwood Metro North station you will be in Grand Central Terminal in 29 minutes.
 Not a bad commute at all!

-If you want one of the shortest commute from Westchester to New York City, then you should consider moving to Bronxville.
-You can catch a train from the Bronxville Metro-North station and be in Grand Central Terminal in 31 minutes.
+If you want one of the shortest commutes from Westchester to New York City, then you should consider moving to Bronxville.
+You can catch a train from the Bronxville Metro-North station and be in Grand Central Terminal in 32 minutes.

 Pelham to New York City in 33 Minutes